vishvAsa/kalpAntaram/kANe/v5p2/11/Index.md

 is the chief matter in M., 1 strife of Devi and Mabiqasara whether fast alone or three 178. viz. fast, worship and jāgara Mahavira, sazrificial vessel in 237 ; exaggerated praise of Pravargya rite 728.
 229; fourteenth tithi of dark Mabāvrata, sexual intercourse in, half of Māgha ( or Phālguna was symbolio and indulged in in Pūrụimānta reckoning ) is by strangers to the sacrifice called M., the other 11th tithis 1080. in the dark hult of other

-| Mohivyāhrtis, 796n, 1528n, wopths being simply Siva | Mahāryatipita, defined 706 ; rātris 225; fourtecath of
+| Mohivyāhrtis, 796n, 1528n, wopths being simply Śiva | Mahāryatipita, defined 706 ; rātris 225; fourtecath of

 gifts on this most highly com Māyha dark half falling on